 While Japanese food is incredible all across the country, flavors and styles can vary from region to region.
-In this article, we're going to look at 15 Japanese dishes that have their roots firmly in Tokyo.
+In this article, we're going to look at 15 Tokyo dishes that have their roots firmly in the nation's capital.
 Some you might have heard of, some you might not.

 - Table of Contents

 - 1. Edomae sushi (江戸前寿司)

 - 5. Chanko Nabe (ちゃんこ鍋)

 - 7. Monjayaki (もんじゃ焼き)